 Sciatica and low back pain have many similarities but differ primarily in where the pain is located and where the pain originates from.
 The low back, or the lumbar spine, is a structure of interconnecting joints, bones, muscles, and ligaments that work together to provide flexibility, strength, and support.
 Low back pain is localized pain and discomfort above the inferior gluteal folds and below the costal margin with or without leg pain.
 Sciatica is pain that radiates down the back of the leg towards the foot.
-Sciatica treatment can limit permanent damage and prevent recurring episodes from occurring.
+Physical therapy for sciatica treatment can limit permanent damage and prevent recurring episodes from occurring.

 The low back or the lumbar spine is a structure of interconnecting joints, bones, muscles, and ligaments that work together to provide flexibility, strength, and support.
 Low back pain is localized pain and discomfort above the inferior gluteal folds and below the costal margin with or without leg pain.

 Low back pain can also be defined as pain that happens posteriorly in the area between the proximal thighs and the lower rib margin.
 Non-specific low back pain is the most common type of back pain and is described as low back pain not related to identifiable, known specific pathology such as lumbar spine fracture, infection, osteoporosis, tumor, infection, inflammatory disorder, structural deformity, cauda equina syndrome, or radicular syndrome.

 The two categories of low back pain are mechanical pain and radicular pain.
 Mechanical pain or axial pain radiates from the ligaments, bones, muscles, or facet joints and sacroiliac joints.
 Radicular pain is due to an inflamed or impinged spinal nerve root, can be related to sciatica, and is experienced on the side of the body.